-Ultimately, the mother decided to file a motion for new trial based on her husband’s deception.
+Ultimately, the mother decided to file a motion for a new trial based on her husband's deception.
 The judge ruled against the mother.
 He was not very sympathetic as she had been represented by an attorney and had agreed to the order.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"

 If you want to know more about how to prepare, CLICK the button below to get your FREE E-book: "13 Dirty Tricks to Watch Out For in Your Texas Divorce, and How to Counter Them" Today!"